mattiabl/mattiabl.github.io/about.md

 permalink: /about/
 ---

-I am an engineer by training and a data/research scientist by profession, working for most of my career on digital health topics.
-I used, and contributed to build, several (medical grade) wearable sensors to study metabolic (diabetes), cardiovascular and neurodegenerative (Multiple Sclerosis) diseases.
-In a previous life, I have also spent some time working on virtual metrology applied to manufactoring processes and building electrical circuits for robotics and automation.
+I am an engineer by training and a data/research scientist by profession working on digital health topics.
+I contributed to build some medical grade wearable sensors to study metabolic (diabetes), cardiovascular and neurodegenerative (Multiple Sclerosis) diseases.
+In a previous life I also worked on virtual metrology topics applied to manufactoring processes and I built electrical circuits for robotics and automation.

 #### Work Experience